wp-plugins/leaguemanager/readme.txt

 * BUGFIX: widget prev match does not show latest match

 = 3.4-RC2 =
-* NEW: improved administration of championchip
+* NEW: improved administration of championship
-* NEW: template tag for championchip
+* NEW: template tag for championship
-* NEW: updated championchip template and archive template
+* NEW: updated championship template and archive template
 * NEW: display team roster if present on team info page (requires ProjectManager 2.8+)
 * CHANGED: Widget design upgrade
 * CHANGED: single match template layout